BenElgar/transporter/DESIGN.md

   message not being sent to the underlying writer (i.e. skipped)

 In order to facilitate this, the reader will have an append only commit log.
 When a message is sent down the pipeline, it will be appended to the commit log.
-Each writer will have its own offset in the offset log (similar to a consumer group in kafka) wherein an acknowledgement of each message can be provided after a successful write to the underlying source or if the message was skipped, the commit id will be appended to the offset log. _If_ the writer uses a bulk mechanism, any errors returned from the bulk operation should cause the system to stop.
-The consmer offsets will be written to the log at a configurable interval (default of 1s) wherein a forceful termination of the system will only result in a processed message's offset not being written to disk equal to the total amount of time between the interval.
+Each writer will have its own offset log (similar to a consumer group in kafka) wherein an acknowledgement of each message can be provided after a successful write to the underlying source or if the message was skipped, the commit id will be appended to the offset log. _If_ the writer uses a bulk mechanism, any errors returned from the bulk operation should cause the system to stop.
+The consmer offsets will be written to the log on acknowledgement wherein a forceful termination of the system will only result in a processed message's offset not being written to disk equal to the total amount of time it takes for the program to receive acknowledgement.

 ### Normal Operations